brookhong/Surfingkeys/README.md

 ### Styling

-Change the style of the link hints:
+To change style for link hints:

     Hints.style('border: solid 3px #552a48; color:#efe1eb; background: initial; background-color: #552a48;');

+To Change style for text hints:

+    Hints.style("border: solid 8px #C38A22;padding: 1px;background: #e39913", "text");

 Change the style of the search marks and cursor: